 - TSA Transgender Passenger Information

 - IES Abroad — Air Travel Tips for Transgender Students Studying Abroad

 - TransRespect.org — Comparative Research on 190 Countries Worldwide

 - OutRight Action International — Where We Work

 Optional Template for Informing Professors

 For more country-specific information, you can view the U.S. State Department’s Country Factsheet for your country of interest for specific laws pertaining to transgender people abroad.
 Additionally, you may view the Human Rights Report for country-specific violations of LGBT laws, discrimination, and incidences of violence.

 Student Stories and Advice

-"Ni él, ni ella: Being Nonbinary in Spain" was written by a student studying abroad on an IES Abroad program in Spain, and discusses the ways that they navigated language, cultural differences, and gender presentation in Salamanca.
+- "Ni él, ni ella: Being Nonbinary in Spain" was written by a student studying abroad on an IES Abroad program in Spain.
+It discusses the ways that they navigated language, cultural differences and gender presentation in Salamanca.

-Transrespect versus Transphobia Worldwide (TvT) provides an overview of the human-rights situation of trans and gender-diverse persons in different parts of the world.
-The link above contains country-specific information about the cultural, social, legal, and healthcare climates for trans individuals in 190 countries.
+Transrespect vs. Transphobia Worldwide (TvT) provides an overview of the human-rights situation of trans and gender-diverse persons in different parts of the world.
+The link above contains country-specific information about the cultural, social, legal and health care climates for trans individuals in 190 countries.